BigslimVdub/AeonAndroidArmV8/Build_and_Deploy.md

 First we need to create a Linux VM if you haven’t already or just use linux as your main OS if that is your style.
 For this specific build with binaries I used Ubuntu 18.10.
 Please note that some of the dependencies will be different if you are using 16.04 or other linux flavors.
-This build was done with the latest v0.12.8.0 and Stoffu's [Upstream Merge #3](https://github.com/aeonix/aeon/pull/90) set to be in the v0.12.9.0 point release.
-Many of the build maker files and docker files were updated for the latest versions.
+This build was done with the latest v0.12.9.0 release.
+Many of the build maker files and docker files were updated for the latest versions for the 12.9 release so we can build this now.

-### Also please note that this build has not been successfully tested on an Android device but the binaries did build successfully.
+## Building AeonD on Docker with Ubuntu 18.10

 Install all Linux Dependencies for Aeon CLI:
 ```